cybersafe-dev/cybersafety-tool/README.md

-# CYBERSAFE TOOL for SCHOOLS
+# CyberSafeIreland: CyberSafe Tool for Schools

 ## About this app
-Created by Carter & Scott: [@bethanyios](https://github.com/bethanyios) and [@jc2820](https://github.com/jc2820), this is the repository for the Cybersafe Tool for Schools.
+Created by Carter & Scott: [@bethanyios](https://github.com/bethanyios) and [@jc2820](https://github.com/jc2820), this is the repository for the CyberSafe Tool for Schools.

 The tool is for primary schools in Ireland to self-assess their level of 'cybersafety' across several categories (digital knowledge, privacy, sharing, communication, critical thinking and responsible use).
 The survey is to be completed by a variable quota of school Leaders, Teachers and Pupils depending on the size of the school.
 Once complete, schools will be given a report of their cybersafety by CyberSafeIreland, and the opportunity to purchase a mark of their level of cybersafety that they can display.